plone/documentation/docs/backend/schemas.md

         )
 ```

-The value passed to the directive may be either `*` (indicating before or after all fields) or the name of another field.
+The value passed to the directive may be either `*`, indicating before or after all fields, or the name of another field.
-Use `.fieldname` to refer to field in the current schema or a base schema.
+Use `<.fieldname>` to refer to the field in the current schema or a base schema.
-Prefix with the schema name (e.g. `IDublinCore.title`) to refer to a field in another schema.
+Prefix with the schema name, such as `IDublinCore.title`, to refer to a field in another schema.
-Use an unprefixed name to refer to a field in the current or the default schema for the form.
+Use an unprefixed name to refer to a field in either the current or default schema for the form.

 In supermodel XML, the directives are called `form:before` and `form:after`.
 For example: